Report a safeguarding issue

 The Sutton Safeguarding Adults Board website provides a range of useful information for people who may experience or be at risk of experiencing abuse, their families, carers, and the public.

 Child abuse includes physical, sexual and emotional abuse, as well as neglect.
-You can read more about the signs of child abuse (link to NSPCC).
+You can read more about the signs of child abuse on the NSPCC website

 You need not be sure that a person has been abused to report it - it is okay to report a suspicion.
 You will be asked for your details when you report a potential safeguarding issue, but you can choose not to share them.